kanechew/Political-Contributions-Tracker/README.md

 ## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
-Versioning
+N.A

 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

 ## Author

-    Billie Thompson - Initial work - PurpleBooth

-See also the list of contributors who participated in this project.
+Kane Chew

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the  License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-    Hat tip to anyone who's code was used
-    Inspiration
-    etc
+Folks from INSIGHT